adamant-antithesis/todo_test/README.md

 Task Management: Users can view, update, and delete tasks from their dashboard.

-Status Updates: Tasks can be marked as "In Progress," "Completed," or "Pending" etc. to track their progress.
+Status Updates: Tasks can be marked as "In Progress," "Resolved," or "On Hold" etc. to track their progress.

 Logout: Users can log out of their accounts to securely end their sessions.